Skip to Content

 How do I file for unemployment in South Carolina?

-Initial claims and weekly certification can be filed online through MyBenefits or by the Telclaim number at (866) 831-1724.
+Initial claims and weekly certifications can be filed online through MyBenefits or by phone using the Telclaim number at (866) 831-1724.

-Within two weeks of submitting your initial claim, you must register for work on SC Works Online Services to receive your payment and conduct at least two (2) verifiable job searches per week to remain eligible.
+Within two weeks of submitting your initial claim, you must register for work on SC Works Online Services and conduct at least two verifiable job searches per week to remain eligible.

 South Carolina Tuition Grant

-South Carolina Tuition Grant is a need-based program for eligible South Carolina students attending one of the 21 independent colleges and universities in the State.
+South Carolina Tuition Grant is a need-based program for eligible South Carolina students attending one of the 21 independent colleges and universities in the state, such as Claflin University, Charleston Southern University, and others listed on the official participating colleges page .

 South Carolina Earned Income Tax Credit